steve0xp/steve0xp/README.md

 ## 🙋🏻‍♂️ About Me :

-- 🔭 I’m a smart contract dev currently with two years of experience in DeFi.
+- 🔭 I’m a smart contract dev / dev rel currently with over three years of experience in DeFi full-time.
 I am currently working full-time on a number of projects (using different github accounts :)).
 That said, I am always open to meeting more people in the industry so please feel free to reach out to chat!
+Please inquire for my formal resume :), otherwise here's some details about some of my work / me!
 - 🌱 As well, I contributed / contribute to open-source DeFi projects including:
    - Smart Contract Work (Solidity): Yearn strategies && general oracle design
    - Technical Writing: [technical threads](https://typefully.com/t/T3CNVzI) for Yearn, Balancer, DAO tooling, Subgraphs, && NFTs